Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 **The A.I.
 IPOs are icy daggers to the back of mad bulls and gamblers.** That is my hypothesis.
 It could be worse, in terms of appearances.
 It could go like a sledgehammer being dropped on a skull (yikes, how barbaric).
 During these years of the A.I. boom, anyone that has kept up with the daily personalized newsfeed on
 "A.I.
-A.I" will have probably discovered more than just one two jacka**** with their phony marketing, insincere academics, pseudo-profound "prophets of truth."
+A.I" will have probably discovered more than just one or two jacka**** with their phony marketing, insincere academics, pseudo-profound "prophets of truth."
 A lot of that activity will come down with the A.I.
 IPOs.
 The descent after the climax should normalize these changes spurred by this so-called "Fourth Industrial
 Revolution."